LPology/Simple-Ajax-Uploader/README.md

 ### How to Use ###
 There are two ways to use the plugin:

 <strong>1.
 Single file uploading</strong> - Only one upload allowed at a time.
-Progress bar is a static, on-page element.
+Progress bar is a static, on-page element.<br />
 <strong>2.
 Multiple file uploading</strong> - Allow multiple, concurrent file uploads.
 Progress bars are dynamically created with each upload.

 Below are examples of how to implement both methods.
 Additional information is included in the comments.